-Note: Offerors may only submit one Phase II proposal per Phase I award.
-Offerors are only allowed to submit a Phase II proposal at the end of the Phase I contract period of performance.
+Offerors may only submit one Phase II proposal per Phase I award.
+Offerors are only allowed to submit a Phase II proposal at the end of the FY2023 Phase I contract period of performance for this solicitation.
 NASA will not accept Phase II proposals from prior Phase I awardees that did not submit a proposal at the end of the Phase I contract period of performance.